-When the convict depot on Spike Island was closed in 1883 the remaining convicts were transferred to Mountjoy Jail in Dublin.
-The chalice and paten were also transferred to Mountjoy where they were used for religious services for many decades.
+When the convict depot on Spike Island closed in 1883 the remaining convicts were transferred to Mountjoy Jail prison in Dublin.
+The chalice and paten were also transferred to Mountjoy where they were used for religious services for over a century.

-The beautiful chalice is emblazoned with the Spike Island name and uniquely has the words 'Convict Church' printed on it, a rare distinction.
-Both items are on display in our Punishment block on Spike Island.
+The beautiful chalice is emblazoned with the Spike Island name and uniquely has the words ‘Convict Church 1848’ engraved on it, a rare distinction.
+Both items were generously donated to the Spike Island museum by the Irish Prison Service in 2017 and are now on display in the Punishment Block on Spike Island.